Alexia Apostolakis

-Alexia Marina Apostolakis (Αλεξία Μαρίνα Αποστολάκης, /el/ app-OSTO-LAH-kis; born 16 May 2006) is an Australian soccer player who plays as a defender for A-League Women club Melbourne City and previously as a midfielder for Western Sydney Wanderers (2021–2024).
-She has played for the Australia women's national soccer team (Matildas) at international level.
+Alexia Marina Apostolakis (Αλεξία Μαρίνα Αποστολάκης, /el/ ap-OSTO-LAH-kis; born 16 May 2006) is an Australian soccer player who plays as a defender or midfielder for Women's Super League 2 club Bristol City (WSL 2) and the Australia national team.
+She previously played for A-League Women clubs Western Sydney Wanderers and Melbourne City, and has represented Australia at youth international level.

 Early years

-Apostolakis was born in Sydney in 2006, to a second-generation Greek father and Filipino mother.
+Apostolakis was born in Sydney on 16 May 2006, to a second-generation Greek father and Filipina mother.
 As a junior she played for Forest Rangers.
 She trained at St George FA and FC Barcelona Academy Sydney.

 Club career

 During the 2021–22 season of the A-League Women, Apostolakis debuted for Western Sydney Wanderers in December.
 She appeared 11 times and provided one goal, upon scoring in February 2022, Apostalakis became the youngest Wanderers' scorer of all time at 15 years 279 days.
 In the A-Leagues Women's off-season, the midfielder transferred to Football NSW Institute in the National Premier Leagues NSW Women's (NPL NSW Women's) for twelve matches before returning to Wanderers for 2022–23 season.

 In the A-League Women's 2023 off-season, Apostolakis returned to NPL NSW Women's, but joined Bankstown City Lions.
 She returned to the Wanderers for 2023–24 season, where she kicked one goal over 17 appearances.
 Apostolakis was transferred to Melbourne City as a defender in July 2024, on a two year contract.
 During City's 2024–25 season, she appeared 22 times and provided two goals to help her team become league premiers.
 Apostolakis represented City at 2024–25 AFC Women's Champions League across all six of their matches to finish runners-up to Wuhan Jiangda on 24 May.
+In June 2026, Apostolakis departed Melbourne City at the conclusion of her contract to pursue an opportunity overseas.

+The week after departing Melbourne City, it was announced that Apostolakis joined Women's Super League 2 club Bristol City.